willfleetw/rusty_dns/docs/DNS_Documentation.md

 for recursive and authoritative name servers.
 However, [RFC-2308](https://www.ietf.org/rfc/rfc2308.txt) clarified this behavior and made it mandatory.

 The most common negative responses indicate that a particular RRset does not exist in the DNS.
-The first sections of this document deal with this case.
+The first parts of this section deal with this case.
 Other negative responses can indicate failures of a nameserver, those are dealt with in the Other Negative Responses section.